-Iain Faulkner was born in Glasgow in 1973 where he was raised and educated.
-Iain Faulkner graduated from Glasgow School of Art in 1996 with a BA (Honours) Degree in Fine Art.
+Iain Faulkner is a Scot born in Glasgow in 1973.
+From an early age, Iain had an interest in art, attending Glasgow School of Art and in 1966 left with a BA (honours) degree in Fine Art.